Sort, Refine & Filter

 The Most Popular Chromatic Harmonicas

 The most popular chromatics are those with 12 holes, but they are commonly available in sizes ranging from 8 to 16 holes.
 The German made Hohner Chromonica 48, Seydel Saxony and the SCX range from Suzuki in Japan tend to be the best selling chromatic harmonicas, and represent excellent value.
-The Harmonica Company also stocks and extensive range of other models from Hohner, Seydel Suzuki and Tombo and offers fast worldwide shipping.
+The Harmonica Company also stocks an extensive range of other models from Hohner, Seydel Suzuki and Tombo and offers fast worldwide shipping.

 Suzuki Chromatic Harmonica